TheJacksonLaboratory/STQ/README.md

 ## Motivation

 Most of the steps implemented in our pipeline are computationally expensive and must be carried out on high-performance computer (HPC) systems.
 The most computationally intensive pipeline steps include RNA-seq reads mapping, full-resolution image alignment, preprocessing for RNA-velocity calculation, and preprocessing for RNA-based CNV inference, deep learning imaging features, and nuclear morphometrics data extraction.
-The pipeline generates a standardized set of files that can be used for downstream analysis using R-based Seurat of Python-based Scanpy or any other available environments.
+The pipeline generates a standardized set of files (see Section "Output") that can be used for downstream analysis using R-based Seurat of Python-based Scanpy or any other available environments.

 ## Documentation